 For the Itemized Listing, substantive proposed changes to the OFCCP’s original revisions include:

 - Item 7.
-OFCCP’s initial proposal instructed contractors to provide a “list” “identifying all action-oriented programs designed to correct any problem areas,” the modified item would require contractors to provide “all documentation demonstrating the development and execution of action-oriented programs designed to correct any problem areas identified pursuant to 41 CFR § 60-2.17(b).”
+OFCCP’s initial proposal instructed contractors to provide a “list” “identifying all action-oriented programs designed to correct any problem areas,” the modified item would require contractors to provide “documentation demonstrating the development and execution of action-oriented programs designed to correct any problem areas identified pursuant to 41 CFR § 60-2.17(b).”

 - Item 18 (formerly proposed Item 20).
 Under the new proposed Itemized Listing, contractors would no longer be required to identify if each promotion is competitive or non-competitive, but may choose to do so.
 The revised proposal also removes the requirement to “include the previous supervisor, current supervisor, previous compensation, current compensation, department, job group, and job title from which and to which the person(s) was promoted.”
 Additionally, the updated proposal would no longer require contractors to provide a breakdown of employee terminations by reason for termination.